Skip to content

 • Meet each young person's behavioural and emotional needs, as set out in the young person's relevant plans;

-• Help each young person to develop socially aware behaviour;
+• Help each young person to develop appropriate social behaviour;

 • Encourage each young person to take responsibility for their behaviour and help them reflect on situations they find themselves in;

-• Help each young person to develop and practise skills to resolve conflicts positively and without harm to anyone;
+• Help each young person to develop and practice skills to resolve conflict positively and without harm to anyone;

 • Communicate to each young person expectations about their behaviour and ensure that the young person understands those expectations;